hedgeyedev/Developer-Applicant-Exercise/README.md

 1. Fork this repository
 2. In the *why_hire_me* directory
     * Add a file `cover_letter.txt` with cover letter type verbiage.
-    * Add a file that describes one of your preferred development tools (editor, desktop app, etc.) and why you use it (max 3 paragraphs)
     * Fill out the `questionnaire.txt` and commit it
-    * Anything else we should know
+    * Anything else we should know.
+For example, one of your preferred development tools (editor, desktop app, etc.) and why you use it.
 3. In the *simple_refactoring_exercise* directory you will find some Ruby code that needs to be refactored.
     * An rspec spec is provided
     * Please [refactor](http://www.refactoring.com) the implementation.
 Clarity, and duplication a given, flawed implementation also likely